 Let’s pose the benefits of energy density as a question: Would you rather have a small, lightweight battery that emits power for long periods or a heavy battery that takes up a lot of space and only provides a small amount of energy?

-Almost everyone would say the former.
-This is why high energy density is vital in our world.
+In almost every caste, the former situation is more favorable, which is why high energy density is vital in our world.